Neuro-Linguistic Programming (NLP) is the study of excellence.

-P (Programming) – The unconscious programs that are run by us in our mind
+P (Programming) – Conscious and unconscious programs that are run by us in our mind in response to stimulus and corresponding inference you draw from your experience

-Neuro-Linguistic Programming (NLP) is also defined as a process driven outcome-oriented psychology which deals with the how of any given situation and the why (outcome) and is not concerned so much with the what (content) and the why (excuses for not doing anything) the last two have no bearing on the problem.
+Neuro-Linguistic Programming (NLP) is also defined as process-driven, outcome-oriented psychology which deals with the how of any given situation and the why (motivation/ outcome) and is not concerned so much with the what (content) and the why (excuses for not doing anything) the last two as per NLP principles have no bearing on the problem and working of solution.

 It describes the fundamental dynamics and connections between the mind (neuro) and language (linguistic) and how their interplay affects our body and behavior (programming).
 Neuro refers to the neurological system and is based on the idea that we only experience the world through our senses and translate this sensory information into thought processes, both conscious and unconscious.
 These thought processes activate the neurological system, which affects our physiology, emotions, and behavior.